Francis Wayland

-Francis Wayland (March 11, 1796 – September 30, 1865), was an American Baptist minister, educator and economist.
+Francis Wayland (March 11, 1796 – September 30, 1865) was an American Baptist minister, educator and economist.
 He was president of Brown University and pastor of the First Baptist Church in America in Providence, Rhode Island.
 In Washington, D.C., Wayland Seminary was established in 1867, primarily to educate former slaves, and was named in his honor.
-(In 1899, Wayland Seminary merged with another school to become the current Virginia Union University, at Richmond, Virginia.)

 Early life and family

 Francis Wayland's father was an Englishman of the same name, who was also a Baptist pastor.
-Born in New York City in 1796, Wayland graduated from Union College in 1813 and studied medicine in Troy, under Dr. Ely Burritt.
-Dr. Burritt, a son of the Rev. Blackleach Burritt, graduated from Williams College, class of 1800 and was licensed to practice medicine at Troy, New York, on March 29, 1802, and quickly gained recognition for his medical skills.
-Dr. Wayland said the following about his former teacher: "Dr. Ely Burritt was a man of remarkable logical powers of enthusiastic love of his profession, and of great and deserved confidence in his own judgment.
-He stood at the head of his profession in Troy, and in the neighboring region, and was a person of high moral character."
-Dr. Wayland also studied medicine in New York City, but in 1816 entered Andover Theological Seminary, where he was greatly influenced by Moses Stuart.
+Born in New York City in 1796, Wayland graduated from Union College in 1813 and studied medicine in Troy, under Dr. Ely Burritt and in New York City.

+However, in 1816, he entered Andover Theological Seminary, where he was greatly influenced by Moses Stuart.
 He was too poor to conclude his course in theology, and in 1817-1821 was a tutor at Union College, to which, after five years as pastor of the First Baptist Church of Boston, he returned in 1826 as professor of natural philosophy.